Moss, Weed & Root Treatments

-Tennis Courts encourage moss to form which in turns blocks the drainage of the surface, makes it unsafe underfoot and ultimately results in the breaking up of the surface area.
-It is VITAL that you have your tennis court moss treated at least once a year to help combat this, even if your tennis court it is not frequently used or is a new installation.
+It is vital that you have your tennis court moss treated at least once a year to help combat moss, even if your tennis court it is not frequently used or is a new installation.
+Moss always forms on tennis courts and blocks the drainage, makes it unsafe underfoot and ultimately results in the breaking up of the surface area.

 You can help prevent moss taking root by blowing any leaves or other debris from the surface on a regular basis, by cutting away any overhanging tree branches or hedges, and allowing air and sunlight to reach the court.
 A light annual or bi-annual wash-off of the court is also recommended, however please make sure this is carried out by a tennis court expert or more damage than good can be done.